-The skills matrix is one of the most useful tools which can be used to outline the current and future competencies of your team.
+The skills matrix is one of the most useful tools which can be used to outline the current and future professional development of your team.
 According to sources, a skills matrix is a framework used to map skills and their levels among employees, which allows for their assessment and evaluation.
 Skill matrix comes usually in a visual form: a schematic, a chart, a table, or even a more elaborate cross-referenced visual.
 In this article, we would like to present the benefits of employing a skill matrix with the help of the latest online learning technologies.

 Why use a skills matrix?

 Developing a methodical skill matrix is fundamental for the sustainable training and development for employees.
 First, it provides a good overview of the available assets.
 Second, it helps identify skill gaps, and third, it’s a baseline, against which the employee development plan of expertise can be drawn.